What to Eat Before and During Cycling

 For rides over an hour, your body will be tapping into its glycogen stores and you’ll need to replenish them.1 Low fuel stores coupled with dehydration can cause notable changes in energy levels, focus, and performance during longer rides.1 Drinking fluids and eating carbohydrates can provide fast fuel to working muscles and help prevent you from hitting the dreaded wall, or “bonking”.
 This is what athletes describe as feelings of sudden fatigue and lack of energy during endurance training, and is linked to depleting your carbohydrate stores.2

-My go-to cycling foods to sustain energy on these long, intense rides are CLIF SHOT Energy Gel and CLIF BLOKS.
-Both are a quick source of carbohydrates that can be conveniently stashed in a jacket pocket or saddlebag and are easy to open mid-ride.
-Eat one or two packets of CLIF SHOT or one packet CLIF BLOKS or one or every hour during an activity lasting longer than one hour (it doesn’t have to be all at once) and always follow with water.
+My go-to cycling foods to sustain energy on these long, intense rides are CLIF BLOKS.
+It is a quick source of carbohydrates that can be conveniently stashed in a jacket pocket or saddlebag and are easy to open mid-ride.
+Eat one packet CLIF BLOKS or one or every hour during an activity lasting longer than one hour (it doesn’t have to be all at once) and always follow with water.

 Fuel Ideas for Intense Rides Over an Hour